All Episodes

 And they can employ every race card that they use in this country in standing up for the immorality and the unjust treatment was going on in South Africa.

-This just hastened it along, but it'll never happen in China because there's no political gain in this country for demanding it and securing it.
+But it'll never happen in China because there's no political gain in this country for demanding it and securing it.

-Uh South Africans did not have nuclear weapons.
+South Africans did not have nuclear weapons.

-Uh they weren't allied with the North Koreans, they weren't allied with the Iranians.
+They weren't allied with the Iranians.

-The whole the whole table is set entirely different.
+The whole table is set entirely different.

 No, I just think the reality is that we're not going to pull out of China.

-There's not going to be a race to see who can get out of China the first uh and the soonest and the fastest.
+There's not going to be a race to see who can get out of China the first and the soonest and the fastest.

 It might have taken some time, but it took 70 years with the Soviet Union.